sgonzalez/SwiftGenetics/README.md

 3. Set the fitness for each `Organism` in the population's `organisms` array.
 4. Repeat steps 2 and 3 *ad infinitum* (or until you're happy with a solution).

+### Evolution Wrappers

-However, oftentimes you might have long-running fitness calculations that you want to run concurrently, in which case you can use `EvolutionWrapper` types as the entry point into **SwiftGenetics**. `ConcurrentSynchronousEvaluationGA` and `ConcurrentAsynchronousEvaluationGA` perform synchronous and asynchronous, respectively, fitness evaluations.
+Oftentimes you might have long-running fitness calculations that you want to run concurrently, in which case you can use `EvolutionWrapper` types as the entry point into **SwiftGenetics**. `ConcurrentSynchronousEvaluationGA` and `ConcurrentAsynchronousEvaluationGA` perform synchronous and asynchronous, respectively, fitness evaluations.
 These wrappers make adding a GA trivial, all you need are an initial population and a type that conforms to `EvolutionLoggingDelegate`.

+One cool feature that `ConcurrentAsynchronousEvaluationGA` has is the ability to detect and efficiently handle duplicate genomes within a generation (based on their hash value from a conformance to `Hashable`).

 ### Concrete Example